alllucky1996/thirteen/LESSONS.md

     * It is possible to sort using Collections.sort or List.sort
     * The sort method can take in Comparator.naturalOrdering() for a comparator
     * Integer has a built-in static compare method (nice tidbit).
+* JUnit
+    * Some documentation for assertions are wrong.
+The parameters for assertions should be actual then expected.
 * Maven
     * Use RELEASE or LATEST for dependency versions